tugascrown204/clean-code-templates/CONTRIBUTING.md

 ## How to Contribute
 1. **Fork the Repository:** Click on the fork button to create a copy of this repository in your GitHub account.
 2. **Create a Branch:** Make a new branch for your feature or fix.
-It’s best practice to keep your changes isolated.
+It’s best practice to keep your changes isolated and name your branch following the format `feature/your-feature-name` or `fix/your-fix-name`.
    ```bash
    git checkout -b feature/your-feature-name
    ```